-On Tuesday, the BIG EAST conference kicked off the 2025–2026 men's basketball season with its annual media-day event at Madison Square Garden, where the preseason coaches' poll and player awards were announced.
+On Tuesday, the BIG EAST kicked off the 2025–26 men's basketball season with its annual media day event at Madison Square Garden, where the preseason coaches' poll and player awards were announced.

-Coaches and players from across the conference gathered to share their thoughts on the upcoming season —and it's clear that confidence runs through the rankings, no matter where each team falls.
+Coaches and players from across the conference gathered to share their thoughts on the upcoming season—and it's clear that confidence runs throughout the rankings, no matter where each team falls.

 St. John's University (SJU) was picked to finish first in the conference in the poll, receiving seven first-place votes and 97 total points.
-This is fitting given the program’s performance last season: in just Rick Pitino's second year as head coach, the program went 30-4 and won its first BIG EAST Championship in 25 years.
+This is fitting given the program’s performance last season: in just Rick Pitino's second year as head coach of the Red Storm, the program went 30-4 and won its first BIG EAST championship in 25 years.

-The University of Connecticut (UConn) Huskies, who won the National Championship in 2023 and 2024, followed closely behind St. John’s with four first-place votes and 94 points.
-The Creighton University Bluejays rounded out the top three with 80 points.
-Providence, Marquette, Georgetown, Villanova, Xavier, DePaul, and Butler filled out the rest of the rankings in that order, with Seton Hall slotted in last place with just 15 points.
+University of Connecticut (UConn), 2023 and 2024 national championship winners, followed closely behind SJU with four first-place votes and 94 points, while Creighton University rounded out the top three with 80 points.
+Providence, Marquette, Georgetown, Villanova, Xavier, DePaul, and Butler filled out the rest of the rankings in that order, with Seton Hall finishing last with just 15 points.

-Senior forward Zuby Ejiofor of St. John's was named Preseason BIG EAST Player of the Year after an impressive junior season.
-Standing 6-foot-9 and weighing 245 pounds, Ejiofor is expected to be a dominant two-way player for Coach Pitino and the Red Storm.
+Senior forward Zuby Ejiofor of SJU was named Preseason BIG EAST Player of the Year after an impressive junior season where he earned a spot in the 2024-2025 BIG EAST All-First Team and was named the conference’s Most Improved Player.
+Standing 6-foot-9 and weighing 245 pounds, Ejiofor is expected to be a dominant two-way player for Pitino and the Red Storm.

 When asked about receiving the honor, Ejiofor maintained perspective ahead of the season.

-"I'm thankful, of course, but it's just preseason," he said.
+"I'm thankful, of course, but it's just preseason," Ejiofor said.
 "Nothing is set in stone—I still have to go out there and perform."

 “Zuby deserves all the accolades he gets because he’s a humble young man and he handles it well,” Pitino said.
 “But he’s a marked man right now—his teammates better help him.
 I feel sorry for them.”

-With championship expectations in Queens, St. John's looks ready to live up to the hype.
+With championship expectations in Queens, SJU looks ready to live up to the hype.

-Coming off multiple national championships in recent years, the UConn Huskies are once again one of the most loaded teams in the BIG EAST.
-Junior guard Solo Ball, redshirt senior forward Alex Karaban, and senior center Tarris Reed Jr. were each named to the Preseason All-BIG EAST First Team, while junior guard and Georgia-transfer Silas Demary Jr. earned a spot on the Second Team.
+Coming off multiple national championships in recent years, the Huskies are once again one of the most loaded teams in the BIG EAST.
+Junior guard Solo Ball, senior forward Alex Karaban and senior center Tarris Reed Jr. were each named to the Preseason All-BIG EAST First Team, while junior guard and Georgia transfer Silas Demary Jr. earned a spot on the Second Team.

 "I don't take any of the preseason rankings to heart," Hurley said.
 "But we are loaded with talent, and I'm excited for the upcoming season."